Triplkrypl/avr-net-enc28j60/README.md

 //#include "src/udp.c"
 // include tcp.c if you want handle incoming TCP connection or connect somewhere
 //#include "src/tcp.c"
-// include http.c if you want handle incoming HTTP requests
+// include http.c if you want handle incoming HTTP requests or send them
 //#include "src/http.c"
 // include one of icmp.c or udp.c or tcp.c or http.c,
 // otherwise AVR will only response on ARP and it is little useless :-)